Chris’ stories for children reveal a love of wordplay, rhyme, and a penchant for whimsical characters living in curious places.

-Chris’ first internationally published children’s book, co-written with award winning illustrator, Angela Keoghan, has just been published by TATE, of the TATE museums fame, in the UK.
+Chris’ first internationally published children’s book was co-written with friend and award-winning illustrator, Angela Keoghan in March 2017, and published by the extraordinary TATE museums in the UK.

-Of his poems, Chris says: ‘I love to mix and meddle with words in ways that will delight readers.
-When I’m writing rhyme I often have to shut myself away from everyone because I’m always talking out loud to myself to hear if the words I’ve chosen work together or not.
-I enjoy the constant challenge of trying to balance rhythm, meaning, and audience enjoyment in every line.’
+Of his poems, Chris says, ‘I love to mix and meddle with words.
+I really enjoy the challenge of trying to balance rhythm, meaning, and audience enjoyment in every line.’

-‘This collection of poems is for people who enjoy beautiful illustration, and being transported to curious places where mythical creatures that time has forgotten have their stories retold.’
+‘When completed, this will be a collection of poems for people who enjoy beautiful illustration and being transported to curious places.
+We’re rediscovering all the mythical creatures that time has forgotten and retelling their stories.’

 When asked about the creative process, Chris says, ‘Sometimes the words come first and inspire Angela’s illustrations.
 Other times, I might spot a curious character pencilled in the margin of one of Angela’s sketchbooks and that will inspire the words.
 That happened for The Nod Beagle; I saw her sketch and poem honestly just popped into my head!’